J&J Medical Connect

 MDD

-Durgam et al (2025)8 conducted a phase 3, randomized, double-blind, placebo-controlled, parallel-group, fixed-dose study to assess the efficacy and safety of CAPLYTA adjunctive to ADT in patients with MDD who had an inadequate response to ADT.
+Durgam et al (2025)8 conducted a phase 3, randomized, double-blind, placebo-controlled, parallel-group, fixed-dose study (Study 501) to assess the efficacy and safety of CAPLYTA adjunctive to ADT in patients with MDD who had an inadequate response to ADT, comprising of a 6-week treatment followed by a 2-week safety follow-up.

-• No patients in the CAPLYTA+ADT group experienced a QTcF interval of ≥480 ms or a >60 ms increase from baseline.
+• No patients in the CAPLYTA 42 mg + ADT group experienced a QTcF interval of ≥480 ms or a >60 ms increase from baseline.

-Durgam et al conducted a phase 3, randomized, double-blind, placebo-controlled, multicenter, international study to evaluate the efficacy and safety of CAPLYTA adjunctive to ADT in patients with MDD who had an inadequate response to ADT.9
+Durgam et al (2025)9 conducted a phase 3, randomized, double-blind, placebo-controlled, multicenter, international study (Study 502) to evaluate the efficacy and safety of CAPLYTA adjunctive to ADT in patients with MDD who had an inadequate response to ADT, comprising of a 6-week treatment followed by a 2-week safety follow-up.

 • No patients in either group experienced a QTcF interval of ≥500 ms or a >60 ms increase.

-A 26-week, OL, multicenter, international study evaluated the long-term safety and tolerability of CAPLYTA 42 mg adjunctive to ADT in adult patients with MDD.10
+Durgam et al (2026)10 conducted a 26-week, OL extension, multicenter, international study (Study 503) to evaluate the long-term safety and tolerability of CAPLYTA adjunctive to ADT in adult patients with MDD, comprising of a 26-week treatment followed by a 2-week safety follow-up.11

 • Mean changes in ECG parameters were minimal and not clinically meaningful at the end of the OL treatment period.